Cleft Rhinoplasty – Columella, tip and dorsum augmentation

 Usually, patients with bilateral defects require three corrections whereas the patients with unilateral defects require two corrections.
 The final corrective procedures are done through an open approach.
 The lower lateral cartilages must be carefully visualized.
 Septal abnormalities are corrected.
 Following the correction of septal abnormalities, any required adjustments in the nasal dorsum are done.

 Cleft rhinoplasty before after image at Richardsons dental and craniofacial hospital Nagercoil Tamilnadu India

 Septal cartilage can be obtained for use during a reconstruction of the nose for using as a strut graft to provide support.
-The Other sources of graft material are the rib, ear, skull, and pubic region.
+Other sources of graft material are the rib, ear, skull, and pubic region.
 The incisions placed for the rhinoplasty procedures are closed with fine sutures and splints, pressure dressings are placed to ensure the correct shape of the nose and to minimize swelling.
 Patients are closely monitored for a period of one week before they are discharged.
-The results become evident after the dissolution of oedema.
-All types of cleft surgeries including cleft lip and palate repair, speech therapy, speech surgeries, cosmetic procedures including scar revisions, rhinoplasty, and orthognathic surgeries to correct jaw deformities are being done at Richardson’s dental & craniofacial hospital by Dr Sunil Richardson and his team.
+The results become evident after the dissolution of edema.
+All types of cleft surgeries including cleft lip and palate repair, speech therapy, speech surgeries, cosmetic procedures including scar revisions, rhinoplasty, and orthognathic surgeries to correct jaw deformities are being done at Richardson’s dental & craniofacial hospital by Dr. Sunil Richardson and his team.